 PACIFICARE OF COLORADO is the AARP Medicare Advantage plan, which has the largest membership in Pima County.

 UNITEDHEALTHCARE OF WISCONSIN is a plan that has a small premium and slightly different network than the other AARP Medicare Advantage plan.

-UNITED HEALTHCARE started offering a PPO plan in 2020 and already has over 5,000 enrollments.
+UNITED HEALTHCARE (Care Improvement Plus) started offering a PPO plan in 2020 and already has over 10,000 enrollments.

 HEALTH NET OF ARIZONA is now owned by Centene Corporation and they moved all their members to the new HEALTH NET OF ARIZONA plan for 2021.
-They now call their Medicare Advantage plan ALLWELL PREMIER II.
-Hard to keep track of all the name changes over the last few years.
+Their plans are now called Wellcare.

 At the bottom of this list are fairly-new Medicare Advantage plans in the Pima County market.
 Their low enrollment numbers show how tough it is to pull people away from the long-established plans at the top of the list.
 For example, BANNER decided to get into the Medicare Advantage business for 2021 – but their enrollment numbers are pretty small.